-HALO builds on the decades old work of the Sara Roosevelt Park Community Coalition and M’Finda Kalunga Garden‘s Debra Jeffreys-Glass re-creating its Juneteenth Celebrations – over many years (many documented on this website).
+The work builds on the “enduring presence of Black communities in the Lower East Side.”
+And on the decades work of the Sara Roosevelt Park Community Coalition and M’Finda Kalunga Garden‘s Debra Jeffreys-Glass who spearheaded the re-creation of its Juneteenth Celebrations – over many years (documented on this website).

 HALO is a commissioned art installation aimed at illuminating the history of New York City’s Black community.
 The Chrystie Street African Burial Ground, granted to the African Society in 1795, served as a burial site for New York’s Black community until 1853, when most of the estimated 5,000 remains were moved to Cypress Hills Cemetery in Brooklyn.
 In 2006, remains believed to be from this burial ground were discovered during the construction of the new museum.